 Liesl’s sense of identity dissolves as everything about her relationship with her mother—and the bread that held them together—comes into question.
 Has she been given stones rather than bread?
 And how can she ever take these crumbs and make them whole again?

 |About the Contributor(s)||Christa Parrish

-Christa Parrish is the author of five novels, including the 2009 ECPA Book of the Year Watch Over Me.
+Christa Parrish is the author of five novels, including the 2009 ECPA Book of the Year Watch Over Me and the Christy Award-winning Stones for Bread.
 She lives in upstate New York with her husband, writer and pastor Chris Coppernoll.
 They have four children in their blended family. christaparrish.com Facebook: Christa-Parrish Twitter: @breakingthesea

 |Release Date||Nov 5, 2013|